vikram2009/Top-Loading-Bar/readme.md

 export default App
 ```

-Nextjs and Reactjs recommended frameworks
+recommended frameworks are Nextjs and Reactjs